Little Italy, Toronto: History

 College Street was fully laid out in the area by 1900 and the area was filled with buildings from the early 1900s.
-College Street is fronted by two- and three-storey buildings, with commercial uses on the ground floor and residential or storage uses on the upper floors.
+College Street is fronted by two- and three-story buildings, with commercial uses on the ground floor and residential or storage uses on the upper floors.

 Italians arrived in Toronto in large numbers during the early 20th century.
 Italians first settled in an area then known as The Ward, centred on University Avenue and College Street.
 Approximately 40,000 Italians came to Canada during the interwar period of 1914 to 1918, predominantly from Southern Italy where an economic depression and overpopulation had left many families in poverty.
 Son to Italian immigrants, Johnny Lombardi was born in The Ward in 1915, and went on to found one of the first multilingual radio stations in Canada, CHIN in 1966, in Palmerston–Little Italy.
 By the 1920s, most Italians had moved west of Bathurst Street and the College-Clinton area had emerged as the city's major Little Italy.
 They mainly immigrated to Toronto—increasing from 4,900 Italians in 1911, to 9,000 in 1921, constituting almost two percent of Toronto's population.

 A tourist attraction of the area is the Italian Walk of Fame.
 Granite and brass stars line the sidewalk with the names of noteworthy Italian Canadians.
 At Clinton Street, on the north side, is the Royal Cinema, which was recently renovated and has an upgraded projection system as it is used for movie editing purposes during the day and repertory cinema in the evenings.
 While the commercial units are dominated by cafes and restaurants, there are numerous other small businesses serving the neighbourhood.

 The side streets are mostly detached or semi-detached single family homes dating to the early-1900s Edwardian period, with front porches and smaller lots, as was the custom at the time.

 As early as 1961, the presence of new immigrants had already started changing Little Italy.
 That year, 15,000 Italians, 12,000 being immigrants, lived in Little Italy (35 percent of the population), declining to 8,000 in 1971, and further to 3,600 in 1991 (13 percent of the population).
 Since the 1970s, Italian immigrants from Little Italy moved northward to Corso Italia on St. Clair Avenue West.
 Much of the Italian population subsequently moved to the suburbs northwest of Toronto, in particular, Vaughan, King, and Caledon.
 Although the character of the neighbourhood is still has several Italian restaurants and bakeries, the demographics of this neighbourhood have changed drastically with a smaller Italian population than originally.